microsoft/moaw/workshops/advanced-aks/workshop.md

 Monitoring your AKS cluster has never been easier.
 Services like Azure Managed Prometheus and Azure Managed Grafana provide a fully managed monitoring solution for your AKS cluster all while using industry standard cloud-native tools.
 You can always deploy the open-source Prometheus and Grafana to your AKS cluster, but with Azure Managed Prometheus and Azure Managed Grafana, you can save time and resources by letting Azure manage the infrastructure for you.

-To onboard your AKS cluster for monitoring, you can head over to the **Insights** under the **Monitoring** section in the Azure portal.
-From there, you can click on the **Monitor Settings** button and select the appropriate options.
+The cluster should already be onboarded for monitoring; however, if you want to review the monitoring configuration, you can head over to the **Insights** under the **Monitoring** section in the Azure portal.
+From there, you can click on the **Monitor Settings** button and review/select the appropriate options.
 More information can be found [here](https://learn.microsoft.com/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=cli#enable-full-monitoring-with-azure-portal).

 ### AKS control plane metrics